 Also what should be looked at is the type of software.
 Generally, there are 3 types: Download Based, JAVA and Flash.
 Each have advantages and disadvantages.
 To read more about this, click HERE and HERE.

-The Wizard of Odds is an excellent reference as to how some of the online casino software providers' programs work (otherwise known as the basic "strategies" - see their GAMBLING ONLINE section).
+The Wizard of Odds is an excellent reference as to how some of the internet casino software providers' programs work (otherwise known as the basic "strategies" - see their GAMBLING ONLINE section).

 |IGS provides clients with top quality gaming platform software for casino games(web based and download), multiplayer poker, sportsbook, bingo, skill games and more.
 We offer both the sub-license and the master license models which can include such services as merchant processing, hosting and server maintence, player and licensee support as well gaming license assistance.
 We have the capability and flexibility of customizing existing platforms to fit the clients specific needs as well as develop new projects.|